StevenClontz/prof.clontz.org/classes/2017/06/ma126/standards.md

   of liquid as a definite integral.
     - [Section 3.5](/resources/calculus2/3/5/)
 - **S08: ParamAppl.**
-  Parametrize a curve to express an arclength or area as a definite integral.
+  Parametrize a curve to find arclengths, surface areas, and slopes.
     - [Section 4.2](/resources/calculus2/4/2/)
 - **S09: PolarAppl.**
   Use polar coordinates to express an arclength or area as a definite